Health and Travel Alerts Learn More Left arrow

 Located on the east coast, Anse Louvet is a beach destination for adventurers.
 Reaching this incredibly scenic gem requires working up a sweat with a Caribbean hike that rewards with amazing views.
 Swimming isn’t possible at this isolated beach due to its rough seas, but the gorgeous and untouched landscape will have you reaching for your camera.

-It’s very likely you could have this stretch of sand to yourself, adding to the otherworldly allure.
+You will likely enjoy this stretch of sand to yourself, adding to the otherworldly allure.
 Marvel at the powerful waves as they crash into the coastline’s cliffs of Anse Louvet, giving it a cinematic atmosphere.
 This is an unforgettable beach experience in St. Lucia.

 Turquoise water of Anse de Sables

 Watch as kiteboarders and windsurfers take to the waves—it’s one of the most popular beaches on the island for these adrenaline-inducing activities.
-When you’re ready for a break from the beach, several national parks are within close proximity to Anse de Sables.
+When you’re ready for a break from the beach, several national parks are close to Anse des Sables.

 The closest is Maria Islands Nature Reserve, where you’ll find two small islands: Maria Major and Maria Minor.
-A 20-minute boat ride will land you in this natural paradise filled with tropical flora and fauna as well as interesting native reptile species like the whiptail lizard.
-The Edmund and Quilesse Forest Reserves offer a variety of hiking trails as well.
+A 20-minute boat ride will land you in this natural paradise filled with tropical flora and fauna, as well as interesting native reptile species like the whiptail lizard.

 Laborie Bay Beach